Carlos Baleba

-Carlos Noom Quomah Baleba (born 3 January 2004) is a Cameroonian professional footballer who plays as a central or defensive midfielder for club Brighton & Hove Albion and the Cameroon national team.
+Carlos Noom Quomah Baleba (born 3 January 2004) is a Cameroonian professional footballer who plays as a central or defensive midfielder for club Manchester United and the Cameroon national team.

+Baleba joined French club Lille in January 2022.
+He made 23 first-team appearances for the club, before joining Brighton & Hove Albion in August 2023.
+He made 112 appearances for Brighton across three seasons, winning the club's Young Player of the Season award in 2024–25.
+He signed for Manchester United in August 2026.

+Baleba made his senior international debut for Cameroon in June 2024.
+He represented Cameroon at the 2025 Africa Cup of Nations.

 Early life

-Carlos Noom Quomah Baleba was born on 4 January 2004 in Douala, Cameroon.
+Carlos Noom Quomah Baleba was born on 3 January 2004 in Douala, Cameroon to Cameroonian-French parents.
+Baleba holds both Cameroonian and French citizenship from his parents.
 His father is a former professional footballer who played in South Africa and Cameroon.
 He grew up in the neighbourhood of Akwa and is of Bassa descent.
 Baleba started playing football at Futur Soccer FC in Douala and then joined École de Football des Brasseries du Cameroun academy centre at the age of 13.

 Club career

 Lille

 Baleba was transferred to Ligue 1 side Lille in January 2022, having already attracted the scouts of several other European clubs.
 Having arrived along with another youngster, Joffrey Bazié; the two Africans first joined Lille's reserve team, that played in Championnat National 3 that season.

 Despite being in the matchday squad multiple times towards the end of the 2021–22 Ligue 1 season, Baleba's professional debut had to wait until the 2022–23 season where he would break into the first team of newly appointed manager Paulo Fonseca.

 Baleba made his professional debut for Lille on 7 August 2022, replacing Angel Gomes during a 4–1 Ligue 1 win against Auxerre.